 Encourage humour.
 Provide food and drink, or meet in a restaurant.
 Allow for social time.

 Your group should discuss, agree on, then post guidelines for reaching decisions.
+Of course, some groups do not make decisions.
+They are just a vehicle for bringing people together.

 Straw polling entails asking for a show of hands to see how the group feels about a particular issue.
 It is a quick check that can save a great deal of time.
 To make straw polling continuous, agree on a set of hand signals everyone will use throughout the meeting.
 These silent signals enable people to gage how others are reacting moment by moment.
 They can also provide invaluable feedback for a speaker who is trying to work with a large group.